condense9/hark-lang/README.md

 ### Teal May Not Be For You!

+Teal *is* for you if:
+- you want to build ETL pipelines *really quickly*.
+- you have a repository of data processing scripts, and want to connect them together in the cloud.
+- you insist on being able to test as much as possible locally.
+- You don't have time (or inclination) to deploy and manage a full-blown platform (Spark, Airflow, etc).
+- You're wary of Step Functions (and similar) because of vendor lock-in and cost.

 Core principles guiding Teal design:
 - Do the heavy-lifting in Python.
 - Keep business logic out of infrastructure (no more hard-to-test logic defined in IaC, please).
 - Workflows must be fully tested locally before deployment.

-Teal is for you if:
-- you want to build ETL pipelines *really quickly*.
-- you have a repository of data processing scripts, and want to connect them together in the cloud.
-- you insist on being able to test as much as possible locally.
-- You don't have time (or inclination) to deploy a full-blown platform (Spark, Airflow, etc).
-- You're wary of Step Functions (/ similar) because of vendor lock-in and cost.

-## What??
+## Why Teal?

 Teal is **not** Kubernetes, because it's not trying to let you easily scale Dockerised services.